brandur/sorg/content/nanoglyphs-drafts/031-api-docs.md

     end
     ```

 * In a time where web APIs were still hot and there were many competing API specifications (remember RAML?
 Blueprint?), we chose to write [JSON hyper-schema](https://json-schema.org/draft/2019-09/json-schema-hypermedia.html) to describe each endpoint, and over a period of many months, finished a description for the entire API.
 Hyper-schema didn't turn out to be a big winner in the spec wars, but at the end of the day, it's not _that_ different from OpenAPI (the latter makes heavy use of JSON schema, just not JSON _hyper_-schema), and it did the job.
-Hyper-schemas were written and maintained by hand.
+Hyper-schemas for the Heroku API were written and maintained by hand.

-* Because the schemas lived out-of-band of the API implementation, we needed a way to show that they were right as the implementation potentially diverged.
+* Because the schemas lived out-of-band of the API implementation, we needed a way to show that they were right, and _continued to be right_ even as the implementation potentially diverged.
 I wrote [Committee](https://github.com/interagent/committee), which exposes test helpers that check test responses against the expected schema and flag inconsistencies.
 Committee might be my most successful open-source project ever in the sense that although I am not a good maintainer, its maintenance was picked up by a Japanese team who _are_ good maintainers, and who've been keeping a close eye on it ever since.

 * A tool called [Prmd](https://github.com/interagent/prmd) transformed JSON hyper-schema into Markdown/HTML.
 The rendered Markdown was transferred into Devcenter.